KavyaHarigol/M2-EmbSys/CaseStudy/Simple Embedded System/Readme.md

 The sensor value is read through the ADC.
 The 10-bit ADC values produces equivalent digital data with respect to the IR sensor’s output.
 With the help of digital data, the gate is being controlled.

 - ARM Controller
-An ARM processor is one of the best alternatives obtainable for embedded system designers.
-It comes in 16/32-bit ARM7TDMI Microcontroller in a tiny LQFP64 package.
-It has 40 kB of on-chip static RAM and 512 kB of on-chip flash memory with a high-speed 60 MHz operation.
+The Microconroller Unit is one of the best alternatives obtainable for embedded system designers.
+It helps opening and closing the gate when the train passes the junction.
+All the sensor and actuator are interfaced with the microcontroller.

 - Stepper Motor
 A stepper motor is an electric motor whose main feature is that its shaft rotates by performing steps, that is, by moving by a fixed number of degrees.
 This allows to know the exact angular   position of the shaft by simply counting how may steps have been performed, with no need for a sensor.
 To open the gate the motor rotates clock wise and rotates anti clock wise to close the gate.